Shopify v Lemonstand – Key Differences Explained

-When you contrast that with the lengthy setup process for Magento or other open source solutions the time saving is the major benefit of choosing either of these platforms as well as developer cost control.
+Contrast that with the lengthy setup process for Magento or other open source solutions and the time saving is the major benefit of choosing either of these platforms as well as developer cost control.

 Key Product Differences

-First of all you have to compare apples with apples.
-Shopify is designed to make it really easy for anyone to build an eCommerce store and get going as fast as possible with the minimum of fuss.
+First of all, you have to compare apples with apples.
+Shopify is designed to make it easy for anyone to build an eCommerce store and get going as fast as possible with the minimum of fuss.

 Ease Of Use

-Shopify is easier to use there is no question about that but then Notepad is a lot easier to use than Word, because almost all of the advanced options have been stripped out of the basic version.
+Shopify is easier to use there is no question about that, but then Notepad is a lot easier to use than Word because almost all of the advanced options have been stripped out of the core version.

-You can't have a product that comes with unlimited custom features and make it the easiest to use at the same time.
-There has to be a trade off between ease of use and customisation.
-Magento for example is a platform that will give you unlimited options to make it a custom fit but the trade off is that it is both a time and money pit.
+You can't have a product that comes with extensive custom features and makes it the easiest to use at the same time.
+There has to be a trade-off between ease of use and customisation.
+Magento, for example, is a platform that will give you unlimited options to make it a custom fit but the trade off is that it is both a time and money pit.
 It is extremely complex software that requires constant monitoring to make it work properly.

 The best strategy for using Lemonstand is to hire a developer or use an agency to get to a point where all of the work is done under the hood and then adding products and managing the store is a breeze for a system administrator.

-After you've done all the hard work to get your product in front of the customer you need to make it as easy as possible for the customer to buy.
-Research shows that in 2016 around 70% of shopping carts are abandoned which is an infuriating figure for any self respecting eCommerce marketer.
+After you've done all the hard work to get your product in front of the client you need to make it as easy as possible for the customer to buy.
+Research shows that in 2016 around 70% of shopping carts are abandoned which is an infuriating figure for any self-respecting eCommerce marketer.